 To the right, Nightblood said distantly.
 That window on the third floor.
 Two over.
 He’s in there. . . .

 And his voice faded.
 Vivenna looked up, glancing at the window indicated.
-It was still up a number of blocks, then an entire story straight up the side of the wall.
-There did appear to be some stonework that could make for handholds, but she grew dizzy at even trying it.
+She still had to climb up a number of blocks, then somehow reach a window that was an entire story up a sheer, steep wall.
+There did appear to be some stonework that could make for handholds, but she grew dizzy at even thinking about it.

 An arrow snapped against the stone beside her, making her jump.
-Below, several guards had bows, and were firing.
+Below, several guards had bows, and they were firing.

-Colors!
-She thought, running and pulling herself up on the next block.
+Colors! she thought, running and pulling herself up on the next block.
 She heard a whoosh behind her, and cringed, feeling as if she should have been struck.
 However, nothing happened.
 She pulled herself up onto the block, then twisted around.

 She barely caught sight of her cloak holding an arrow.
 She started, remembering that she had Awakened it.
 It dropped the arrow, then returned to normal.